ubports/docs.ubports.com/README.md

 ### Update translations

-To update translation po-files, run `./update-translations.sh` in the root of this repository.
+To update translation templates, run `./update-translations.sh` in the root of this repository.

-To add a new language, add its ISO code to the list in `languagues.sh` and run `./update-translations.sh`.